James Bonds past and present on show at Madame Tussauds

 "It's taken about 20 expert sculptors and teams about four months to put together these six Bonds.
 It's a huge amount of investment, a huge amount of time, but really worth it," Edward Fuller, general manager at Madame Tussauds London, said.

-"This is the first time that anybody can get up and stand close and get personal with every single one of their favorite Bonds."
+"This is the first time that anybody can get up and stand close and get personal with every single one of their favourite Bonds."

 The museum said Connery, who was the first to play the secret agent in "Dr. No" in 1962, is portrayed as he appeared in "From Russia With Love".